 - 2001 – Gary Martens (2001 – 2012)

 - 2012 – Victor Kliewer – Interim (2012 – 2013, 2016 – 2017)

 - 2013 – Randy Hildebrand – Sr. Co-Pastor (2013 – 2016)

-We’ve had four different buildings since our congregation began meeting in 1938.
+We’ve had five different buildings since our congregation began meeting in 1938.
 The following is information about each building and location:

 The members of Steinbach Mennonite Church met in a rented building on Hanover Street until 1941 when the need for a building of their own became apparent.
 A Building Committee was formed and a lot was purchased on the corner of Reimer Avenue and Hanover Street.
 With the help of many volunteers, the building was completed enough to hold church services as early as Christmas 1941 and the building was fully finished in the spring of 1942 at which time the sanctuary was dedicated.

 Between 1948 and 1949 roughly 30 families joined Steinbach Mennonite and the congregation outgrew this church space.
 In the fall of 1950 the decision was made to build a new church.